Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Configuration spaces

 This replaces the cobordism axiom.
 The axioms concerning disjoint union (of parameter spaces), the identity configuration, and the composition law \eqref{eq:composition-law} remain as before.
 Reversing the orientation of $P$ should switch the sign of the associated operation (up to homotopy, this follows from \eqref{eq:boundary-axiom}, but we prefer to impose a strict equality).
 We will also keep the property, inherent in the formulation with an arbitrary indexing set $I$, that permuting the inputs results in the standard Koszul signs.

-\begin{remark} For a more in-depth study of the theory, one would probably want to assume that the complex $C^*$ is cohomologically well-behaved (let's say, $R$ is a ring of finite global dimension, and $C^*$ is a complex of projective $R$-modules; this would imply that it is both $K$-flat and $K$-projective).
+\begin{remark} For a more in-depth study of the theory, one would probably want to assume that the complex $C^*$ is cohomologically well-behaved (let's say, $R$ is a ring of finite global dimension, and $C^*$ is a complex of projective $R$-modules; this would imply that it is both $K$-flat and $K$-projective, in the terminology from \cite{spaltenstein}).
 However, for our very limited purpose, this is not necessary. \end{remark}

 The basic operations \eqref{eq:unit}--\eqref{eq:bracket} have chain level representatives which are unique up to chain homotopy.
 We fix such a choice once and for all, and use the same notation for them as before.
-The previously stated algebraic relations will now hold up to chain homotopies, which one can think of as as secondary operations.
+The previously stated algebraic relations will now hold up to chain homotopies, which one can think of as secondary operations.
 For instance, the family from Figure \ref{fig:gamma} now gives rise to a map

 Concerning such secondary operations, some uniqueness considerations are appropriate, and we use \eqref{eq:gamma-operation} as an example to explain them.
 From the viewpoint of Remark \ref{th:universal}, the construction of \eqref{eq:gamma-operation} relies on a choice of map $P \rightarrow \scrP_3$, where $P$ is a surface with three boundary components, and where the behaviour of the map on $\partial P$ is fixed.
 Within this general context there are genuinely different choices, since